Natex-corporation/cropcarbon/README.md

 1. Copy `.env.example` to `.env`.
 2. Fill in `STRIPE_SECRET_KEY`, `STRIPE_PUBLISHABLE_KEY`, and (optionally) `APP_URL` with your own values.
+3. Populate the Firebase fields (`FIREBASE_API_KEY`, `FIREBASE_PROJECT_ID`, etc.) from your Firebase project settings so projects sync through Firestore.
-3. Use Stripe test keys while building and swap to live keys before launch.
+4. Use Stripe test keys while building and swap to live keys before launch.

 ### 3. Start the server